List of Fushigi Yûgi chapters

 The 106 individual chapters of Fushigi Yûgi were collected and published in eighteen tankōbon volumes by Shogakukan starting in May 1992; the last volume was released in July 1996.
-Shogakukan collected the chapters of Fushigi Yûgi: Genbu Kaiden into twelve tankōbon volumes published from October 2003 to May 2013, and the chapters of Fushigi Yûgi: Byakko Senki into one tankōbon volume as of April 2018.
+Shogakukan collected the chapters of Fushigi Yûgi: Genbu Kaiden into twelve tankōbon volumes published from October 2003 to May 2013, and the chapters of Fushigi Yûgi: Byakko Senki into five tankōbon volumes as of October 2025.

 Fushigi Yûgi and its prequel series, Fushigi Yûgi: Genbu Kaiden and Fushigi Yûgi: Byakko Senki, are all licensed for English-language releases in North America by Viz Media.
 Viz serialized Fushigi Yûgi in their manga anthology magazine, Animerica Extra, starting with the October 1998 debut issue and running until the magazine's final issue in December 2004.
 The series was first released in a flipped trade paperback format, starting in August 1998.
 Viz kept the original Chinese names of characters and places, at the request of Watase, causing some confusion for fans as the anime version uses the Japanese names.
 After eight volumes, Viz put the release on hiatus, later reviving it in June 2003 with a re-release of the series in unflipped standard manga size volumes and printing volumes nine through eighteen.
 The final volume was released in April 2006.
 In the table below, the dates and ISBN numbers given for the first eight volumes are for the second edition releases.
 In January 2009, Viz again began re-releasing the series, this time as part of their "VIZBIG" line of manga, which include three of the original volumes into a single, larger volume with extra color pages.
 The first volume of Genbu Kaiden was released in English in July 2005; the twelfth and final volume was released in March 2014.
 Viz released the first volume of Byakko Senki in August 2020.